grafana/k6/release notes/upcoming.md

 * Stats: Fixed issue with calculation of `data_received` and `data_sent` metrics. (#523)

 * WebSockets: Fixed issue that different TLS settings like `InsecureSkipTLSVerify` were ignored for websockets (#531)

+## Breaking changes

+* The `SummaryTrendStats` configuration option has been renamed to `summaryTrendStats`, to match all of the other JS option names.